conjur/chef-demo/README.md

 Goal: A simple-to-setup & standalone Chef demo configuration showing how Conjur supports secure, automated assignment of identities on a managed host that can securely fetch secrets.

 Scenario: Vagrant image with Chef client and Conjur client installed.
-Chef-solo run assigns identity to an Apache tomcat process that can fetch secrets.
+Provisioning script installs all resources needed.
+Running demo script populates environment variables and launches Chef-solo.
+Conjur helper methods let Chef assign identity to an Apache tomcat process that can fetch secrets.
+This iteration currently only substitutes values into a Tomcat config template which would be used by a Tomcat app to log into a database.

 Demo files:
   - DEMORC - resource file to set CONJURRC